pengcy/machine-learning/introduction/introduction.md

 #### Regression problems:

+Given data about the size of houses on the real estate market, try to predict their price.

 Given a large number of inventory, predict how many of them will sell over the next 3 months.

 Given a picture of a person, we have to predict their age on the basis of the given picture.